-The old fashioned chocolates recipes offer an introduction to the art of making homemade chocolates and maybe the start of a new hobby.
-You'll find it fun to make your very own bonbons and fondant candies that will rival the taste of any you can purchase in the stores.
+Learn how to make homemade chocolates and maybe start a brand-new hobby.
+It's fun to make your very own bonbons and fondant candies that can rival the taste of any you can purchase in the confectionery stores.

-Your hand-dipped chocolates will make perfect gifts for giving on St. Valentine's Day, Christmas, birthdays, or any special occasion.
-Simply by altering the fondant coloring, flavoring, and the shape of the fondant centers you can make a wide variety of fancy chocolates and old fashioned bonbons.
+Your hand-dipped chocolates will make perfect gifts for giving on St. Valentine's Day, Christmas, or any special occasion.
+And by altering the fondant coloring, flavor, and the shape of the fondant centers, you can make a wide variety of fancy chocolates and old fashioned bonbons.

 The Times Cook Book, No. 2 (1905)